konverner/full-stack-template/deployment.md

 You need to set some environment variables first.

-Set the ENVIRONMENT, by default local (for development), but when deploying to a server you would put something like staging or production:
+Set the `ENVIRONMENT`, by default local (for development), but when deploying to a server you would put something like staging or production:

 ```
 export ENVIRONMENT=prod